sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 In this workshop you will learn how to deploy a demo application which allows you, and others, to vote for your favorite Linux distribution.
 The "vote" application is made up of a mixture of pods and a MySQL VM running on OpenShift Virtualization & deployed via GitOps.

-Running VMs and Pods together in OpenShift is useful because some workloads can't be containerized due to some reasons—including legacy dependencies, specific OS requirements, or licensing.
+Running VMs and Pods together in OpenShift is useful because:
+- some workloads can't be containerized due to some reasons—including legacy dependencies, specific OS requirements, or licensing.
-It also enables infrastructure and skills consolidation, reducing hardware costs, simplifying operations, and allowing teams to manage everything with a single platform and toolset.
+- it enables infrastructure and skills consolidation, reducing hardware costs, simplifying operations, and allowing teams to manage everything with a single platform and toolset.

 GitOps is a way to manage infrastructure and applications using Git as the single source of truth.